albertfrantz/Kickstarter-Success-Analysis/README.md

 * In the dance category.
 * Posted in the afternoon on a Tuesday in February.

-R^2 is low for LPM and Log LPM as many other factors go into if a campaign will be successful.
-A lot of reasons for a Kickstarters success may be difficult to quantify into a variable.
+R^2 is low for LPM and Log LPM as many other factors, beyond the variables used here, go into if a campaign will be successful.
+Determining the reasons for a successfull Kickstarter campaign may be difficult to quantify into various variables.
 Being able to determine overall project quality may be a big determinant of a Kickstarter's success.
 A binary variable determining if the project creator had previously funded a project might help determine the quality of projects.
 If the creator had already successfully funded a project that may be representative of if she has quality projects and control for project quality.